vlzware/stide/README.md

 #### QUICK START:
 - this works only on linux (Windows support is on the way);
 - get this archive: https://github.com/holodon/hips/raw/master/hips_bin.tar.gz
-- start hips_gtk;
+- extract the archive and then start hips_gtk;
-- as input you can use for example jpg, png or bmp image;
+- as input you can use for example jpg, png or bmp image (like the included cat.png);
 - output can be only png or bmp (as of now).

 ...

+Please note: the used png compression is not optimal (I am working on it) and this can lead to somewhat bigger output which has nothing to do with the inserted hidden data.
+HIPS adds --nothing-- to the file just changes some bits.

+...

+UPDATE 29.06.2017
+- reworked hiding algorithm - now HIPS uses the whole file and distributes the bits in randomly (password dependent) locations and order among all colors of all pixels.
+The distribution of the new algorithm can be viewed in out_20-tokens-distribution.png and the end result in out_20-tokens.png.
+The hiding sequence is also non-linear.
+The original image was 200x200 white pixels and the used password is "123".

 UPDATE 25.06.2017
 - some basic gtk+ interface - uses the binaries hips_c and hips_e
 in the same directory
 - now with added support for png, based on the wonderfull libraries from stb (link below in credits)
-- replaced all fprintf with printf because otherwise the messages appear in the gtk+ interface out of order (TODO: fix and use fprintf)
+- replaced all fprintf to stderr with printf because otherwise the messages appear in the gtk+ interface out of order (TODO: fix and use fprintf for errors)

 ...